 - Spring Yards (March-June): Located in Placer County California (Colfax, Foresthill, Auburn, Newcastle, Lincoln)

 - Cows, sheep, goats, and horses all get along just fine with beehives.
-They also keep the grass mowed, which is great for the beekeeper.
+They also keep the grass mowed, which is nice for the beekeeper.

 WHAT'S KILLING THE BEES?